The Secret Garden

-The Secret Garden is a novel by Frances Hodgson Burnett first published in book form in 1911, after serialisation in The American Magazine (November 1910 – August 1911).
-Set in England, it is one of Burnett's most popular novels and seen as a classic of English children's literature.
-Several stage and film adaptations have been made.
-The American edition was published by the Frederick A. Stokes Company with illustrations by Maria Louise Kirk (signed as M. L. Kirk) and the British edition by Heinemann with illustrations by Charles Heath Robinson.
+The Secret Garden is a children's novel by Frances Hodgson Burnett first published in book form in 1911, after serialisation in The American Magazine (November 1910 – August 1911).
+Set in England, it is seen as a classic of English children's literature.
+The American edition was published by the Frederick A. Stokes Company with illustrations by M. L. Kirk, and the British edition by Heinemann with illustrations by Charles Heath Robinson.

+Several stage and film adaptations have been made of The Secret Garden.

 Plot summary

-At the turn of the 20th century, Mary Lennox is a neglected and unloved 10-year-old girl, born in British India to wealthy British parents who never wanted her and made an effort to ignore her.
-She is cared for primarily by native servants, who allow her to become spoilt, demanding and self-centred.
-After a cholera epidemic kills Mary's parents, the few surviving servants flee the house without Mary.
+At the turn of the 20th century, Mary Lennox is a neglected and unloved 10-year-old girl, born in British India to wealthy British parents.
+She is cared for primarily by native servants, who spoil her and allow her to have free rein.
+After a cholera epidemic kills her parents, Mary is left alone when the few surviving servants flee.